 PART 3: MINDSET

+THIS IS FOR ME THE MOST IMPORTANT PART.
 Decide when you’ll start and commit to it.
-You don’t have to force yourself too much, just start small and slow, the important thing is you start.
+You don’t have to force yourself too much, just start small and slow — the important thing is you start.
 Every year I’ve been telling myself that I should lose weight, but I never did.
 I realized it’s because I never took little steps to get to my goal.
 I wanted it instantly, I don’t want to work hard for it.
-But that is never the case, if you want something you should make an effort and commit to it.
+But the thing is, if you want something you should make an effort to get it.
 Habit is not built overnight, it something you repeatedly do.
-And it is by your habits that you get to be a better version of yourself..
+And it is by your habits that you start to get better.

 Here’s my favorite mantra throughout this journey: “show up everyday“.
 It doesn’t matter if it’s on the mat, in the gym, in the boxing ring.
 As long as you do something about it everyday.
 You’re on your way to change your body and your life.